 Proving your identity while in prison

-Ideally you will be able to get standard forms of ID as listed in Annex A. If you don’t currently have any ID it is worth trying to get some.
+Ideally you will be able to get standard forms of ID, (see Long list of possible ID below).
+If you don’t currently have any ID it is worth trying to get some.

 As part of our banking project, we helped to partly overcome the ID problem by creating a special ID form, signed by the Governor, to prove who you are.
 This form has now been included as a template so all people in prison can use it.
 This ID form has been established specifically for opening basic bank accounts.
 It has been agreed by all of the banks through the British Bankers Association and the Joint Money Laundering Steering Group that this form can be accepted as the only form of ID when opening a basic bank account.
 More details on the form and how the prison should use it are contained in PSI 44/2011.